 The Governors expect parents to ensure all students keep to the school dress code shown below.
 Items only available from our Uniform Supplier are marked with an asterisk.

 The Company who supply our main items of uniform is Schoolwear for Less; this link will take you to their website on which you will find information about ordering.

-(Please note that trousers and skirts can be purchased elsewhere but they must be strictly in line with the styles on the Hasland Hall page of the Schoolwear for Less website.
-Where this is the case, we know that parents will use their discretion in selecting uniform but the final judgement on acceptability rests with the school.
-If ordering a skirt from the Supplier, please ensure that the length is going to be at knee level on your child.)
+(Please note that trousers and skirts must be strictly in line with the styles on the Hasland Hall page of the Schoolwear for Less website.
+We know that parents will use their discretion in selecting uniform but the final judgement on acceptability rests with the school.
+If purchasing a skirt, please ensure that the length is going to be at knee level on your child.)

 - Plain white ‘polo’ shirt

 - Plain black formal ‘school’ trousers – see note in bold above.
 Trousers should not be like jeans or leggings.

 - Tailored knee-length shorts may be worn in warmer weather.

 - Girls may wear a plain black knee length formal ‘school’ skirt – fashion items such as lycra or split skirts are not suitable.

 - *School sweatshirt – alternatives are not allowed eg. cardigans, leather or denim jackets or hoodies.